sajera/s-inherit/readme.md

 >**ans -** "I offer to attend to yourself about how to point out the Super"

-Extension expects a special method called "_setSuper" and correctly sends back the super of model.
+Extension expects a special method called "_setSuper" and correctly sends the super of model.

 **Example:**